vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

 Perhaps, if they ask the Conch again and again, it will give them the answer to their problem.
 Perhaps, a new version of the Conch will do better than the old one.

-Whenever you have a question, don't think, just ask the Conch[^2].
+Whenever you have a question, don't think, just ask the Conch.
-And whatever the Conch tells you, is what you should parrot to others and follow diligently.
+And whatever the Conch tells you, is what you should parrot to others and follow diligently.[^2]

 [^2]: The Conch = a large language model (henceforth called "the model")